Service / Awards

 Patrol Officer Tanner Gruber

-On June 3rd, 2016 Officer Larsen and Officer Gruber responded to a 1 vehicle roll over crash at the intersection of Meadow Ave and Mann Ave in the town of McMillan just outside Marshfield city limits per a mutual aid request via the Marathon County Sheriff Dept. Officers Larsen and Gruber arrived on scene and found the vehicle lying on its side, leaking fluids, still running and smoking with the driver still inside the mangled wreck with his head trapped under the vehicle's roof / door jam.
-Both officers realized the occupant was in a life threatening situation as the weight of the vehicle was crushing his head.
-Prior to EMS and Fire Dept arrival, they acted quickly and carefully lifting the vehicle off the driver's head / neck; blocking the car up with the broken four by four post of the stop sign (which was damaged during the crash) to keep the weight off.
-Both officers then kept the man in place until EMS and Rescue could arrive to finish extracting him from the wreckage.
+On June 3rd, 2016 in the early morning hours under heavy fog Officer Josh Larsen and Officer Tanner Gruber responded to a 1 vehicle roll over crash at the intersection of Meadow Ave and Mann Ave in the town of McMillan just outside Marshfield city limits per a mutual aid request via the Marathon County Sheriff Dept. Officers Larsen and Gruber arrived on scene and found an SUV lying on its side, leaking fluids, still running and smoking with the driver still inside the mangled wreck with his head trapped under the vehicle's roof / door jam.
+Both officers realized the occupant was in a life threatening situation as the weight of the vehicle was slowly crushing his head.
+Prior to EMS and Fire Dept arrival, they acted quickly and carefully lifted the vehicle off the driver's head / neck using pure adrenaline and human strength; blocking the car up with the broken four by four post of the stop sign (which was damaged during the crash) to keep the weight off.
+Both officers then kept the man in place providing first aid until EMS and Rescue could arrive to finish extracting him from the wreckage.
 The quick thinking and fast actions of Officer Larsen and Officer Gruber saved his life which earned them both the Award of Valor.

 2018 = Patrol Officer Aaron Wargowsky

 2015 = Lt.
 John Scheuer (Crossing Guard and Retired Officer)